Mediterranean Diet Meal Plan

 It will be a misconception to assume that the single function of a Mediterranean diet meal plan is weight loss.
 This dietary approach blends the basics of healthful eating that are unique to people around the Mediterranean countries.
 Interestingly, the World Health Organization identifies the Mediterranean diet as a healthy and sustainable dietary pattern (3).
 Also, the Dietary Guidelines for Americans authenticate its ability to promote wellness and also inhibit chronic diseases.

-The Mediterranean diet underpins the importance of a plant-based way of eating and places a priority on foods that include healthy fats like omega-3 fatty acids from fish and olive oil, and vegetables.
+The Mediterranean diet underpins the importance of a plant-based way of eating and places a priority on foods that include healthy fats like omega-3 fatty acids from fish, monounsaturated fats like olive oil, and vegetables.
 Considering the benefits of the diet, many dietitians and health organisations have eventually adopted it.

 What is Mediterranean diet meal plan?